 For example, let’s say you incurred $100,000 in damages, and the insurance adjuster determines you were 20% to blame.
 The maximum compensation you could recover would be $80,000.

 If you’re found more than 50% at fault, you could be prohibited from pursuing compensation from the at-fault driver.
-Your Gibson Hill Personal Injury attorney can protect you from facing an undue percentage of the blame and demand full, fair compensation for your injury.
+Your Houston car accident attorney from Gibson Hill Personal Injury can protect you from facing an undue percentage of the blame and demand full, fair compensation for your injury.

 Can I File A Claim with My Insurance Company?